Woman Accused of Stealing Laptop from Nancy Pelosi’s Office Kicked Off of Internet by Judge—with an Exception

 Williams’s defense counsel tried to create more exceptions for their client’s internet access—for example, to allow her to access mental health counsel.
 That was a bridge too far for the government.

-“I would suggest that a therapy session can be conducted on a flip phone,” given the “serious danger” that her being online poses to the investigation, Sedke added.
+“I would suggest that a therapy session can be conducted on a flip phone,” given the “serious danger” that her being online poses to the investigation, Sedky added.

 Faruqui would not let Williams seek employment on the internet or use an internet-enabled phone, but the judge would make an exception for attorney-client communication.